 Lectures would include teaching, assessing, classroom management and child protection.
 Subject seminars are led by your university tutor.

 At school, through an initial programme of observations, you will become familiar with the workings of the school and department (pupil groups, pastoral systems, staffing, curriculum, resources, facilities, methods of teaching, lesson planning, and assessment).

-As a trainee Geography teacher, you will have the opportunity to teach KS3 Geography as well as some KS4 GCSE lessons.
-At either your host or second placement school, you would also be able to support some A Level lessons.
+You will have the opportunity to teach KS3as well as some KS4 GCSE lessons.
+At either your host or second placement school, you would also be able to support some A-Level lessons.

 You will gain experience in planning lessons and teaching to develop students enquiring minds about the world around them.
 Each unit builds key geographical skills whilst exploring particular named places.
 Some of these topics include ecosystems, weather, climatic hazards, urbanisation and many more.